List of Monk episodes

 The following is a complete episode list for the criminal dramedy television series Monk.
 It premiered on the USA Network on July 12, 2002 in the United States and ended with a two-part series finale on November 27 and December 4, 2009.
 The complete series has a total of 125 episodes, including three 2-part episodes and four Christmas specials.

+A follow-up film, entitled Mr. Monk's Last Case was released on Peacock, on December 8, 2023.